faerber-lab/faerber-lab.github.io/_pages/vacancies.md

 **We're opening a PostDoc position soon**—reach out if you're interested!
 Potential topics include LLMs, natural language processing, graph neural networks, and knowledge graphs.

-International applicants can apply for funding through DAAD, DFG, Humboldt (there are special calls for female candidates), and others.
+International applicants may also apply for funding through DAAD, DFG, Humboldt (there are special calls for female candidates), and others.
 I am happy to serve as a host and have previously hosted several international researchers.
-For more information, see the <a href='https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship'>Humboldt Research Fellowship </a>.
+For more information, see the <a href='https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship'>Humboldt Research Fellowship</a>.

 **For PhD positions**, you have several options:
 1. Apply for the NHR call by the September deadline if you plan to start in April 2026, see <a href='https://www.nhr-verein.de/application'>NHR Application</a>.